It4innovations/ADAS/README.md

 This project is focused at computing Recurrence Quantitative Analysis (RQA) in the HPC environment.
 RQA is used to study structure and predictability of the time series data.

-Licensed under BSD 3 - Clause license -
+Licensed under BSD 3 - Clause license.

 Link: [https://code.it4i.cz/ADAS/RQA_HPC](https://code.it4i.cz/ADAS/RQA_HPC)